Uzbekistan’s foreign exchange transactions surge 24% in first half of 2025

 In a social media post, Zelenskyy said he provided Trump with updated battlefield information and encouraged European allies to support the purchase of U.S. weapons.

 The summit closed with a renewed emphasis on unity and burden-sharing as global tensions rise, particularly with Russia’s continued war in Ukraine, and instability in the Middle East.
-Secretary-General Mark Rutte underlined that the alliance remains firmly committed to Article 5 and collective defense.
+Secretary-General Mark Rutte underlined that the alliance remains firmly committed to Article 5 and collective defence.

 As NATO prepares to mark its 76th year in 2026, the summit set the tone for a more assertive and better-resourced alliance amid growing global uncertainty.